It freaks everyone out, but at some point or another, you’re going to be called to give an impromptu talk.

 What started at 12 has happened more times than I can count since.

 Numerous times at events, I’ve watched the previous speaker cover points I was going to make.
 At that moment I know I have to pivot, and I’m up next.
 Apparently, this doesn’t only happen to 12-year-olds.

-Earlier this year I was at a conference when I learned the night before that the keynote couldn’t make it.
+A few years ago, r I was at a conference when I learned the night before that the keynote couldn’t make it.
 I got asked to step in…in front of 3000 people.

-A few years ago at our church, we were in a video series with Andy Stanley and the video playback died.
+Years ago at our church, were in a video series with Andy Stanley and the video playback died.
 Just died.
 Right in the middle of the service.
 I’d heard the message at the previous service, but with literally 30 seconds notice, I got pushed onto the stage.
 The lights came up.
 I explained to the congregation that the video had died so I was up with zero prep, having heard the message once before.
 Then I proceeded to do the best I could to recite what I remembered from Andy’s message and improvised my own take.
 After the 40-minute message was over, people cheered.

 How do you carry yourself in moments like those?

 Look, I have a huge preference for writing messages months and weeks ahead of delivery, and highly recommend that.

 I outline an entire process for delivering amazing sermons and talks in my new course, The Art of Better Preaching.
 So 99.9% of the time, go with that.

 But at some point, with zero prep, you’re going to be pushed onto a platform to speak.

 How do you simply not freeze or stumble all over your words, or just meander your way to disaster?